-You can usually travel with shingles as long as you are not infectious.
-But I suggest you see your GP for an examination and clearance to fly to ensure there is no risk to you or your fellow passengers.
+You can usually travel with shingles as long as you’re not infectious and there’s no risk to you or your fellow passengers.

 If your inner ear is affected by the infection, this can be painful as pressure within the ear increases during flight.

 Airlines can refuse to let passengers fly if their condition could worsen or be affected by the journey, and if they pose a threat to passengers or crew.
 Each of their regulations differ, however, so it is worth checking with their medical department and website before you travel.

 As shingles is a viral infection, there are various ways it can cause a hearing problem.

 The two most common are:

 1. Ramsay Hunt Syndrome - This condition, also known as herpes zoster oticus, occurs when the varicella zoster virus spreads into the facial nerve near the inner ear.
 This causes nerve damage that affects your hearing.